oddandreas/phonegap-dropbox-sync-android/readme.md

 List the Dropbox App's root folder:
 ```
 dropbox.listFolder("/").done(function(files) {
-    // each object index in files have properties: path, modifiedTime, size, and isFolder
+    // each object in files have properties: path, modifiedTime, size, and isFolder
 });
 ```